memgonzales/krafts-by-kat/README.md

 ### Automated Testing
 Aside from manual integration testing, automated unit tests were also performed in light of the test-driven development methodology.
 The steps for running the automated unit tests are as follows:

-1. Ensure that the necessary development dependencies (enumerated in the **Dependencies** section) have been installed.
+1. Ensure that the necessary development dependencies *(enumerated in the next section)* have been installed.
 Otherwise, run the following command to install them:
    ```
    npm install --only=dev
    ```